 From input signals, the ECM acknowledges driver demands and converts them to an engine torque requirement through calculation of several variables.
-Then, the ECM controls the iTC, the injection system and the ignition system to meet the torque requirement.
+Then, the ECM controls the iTC (except 200 Series), the injection system and the ignition system to meet the torque requirement.